Sena-dogan/scoob/README.md

         return dogImage;
 ```

-In the above code snippet, I've introduced an error check to ensure that the image URL does not return a "404 Not Found" error before processing the data.
-If an invalid image is detected, the associated dog breed is excluded from the listing to enhance the overall user experience.

-Important Note
-Removing or altering this error-handling logic will result in displaying all dog breeds, including those with images that lead to a "404 Not Found" error.
-The current implementation aims to filter out breeds with incorrect images to provide users with a more reliable and visually appealing application.

-Feel free to review and modify this error-handling mechanism based on your preferences or specific requirements.
+In the code, I've included a comment explaining this situation.
+If the specified code block is removed, all dog breeds will be listed, including those whose images are no longer accessible.
+However, if the code remains unchanged, only the dog breeds with valid images will be displayed.

+Please let me know if you need further changes.
 If you have any questions or need further clarification, you can contact me :))